antmendoza/temporal_java_workshop/src/main/java/io/temporal/workshop/_1/firstworkflow/README.md

 This exercise will guide you, step by step, on how to:
 - implement a workflow
 - implement activities
-- register workflow and activity implementation to the worker
+- register workflow and activity implementation in the worker
-- send a request to the server to start the execution
+- start and run a workflow execution

 ## Exercise: Implement your first Temporal Workflows

 This folder contains two sub-folders:
-- `initial` is you starting point, the code skeleton you have to work in to complete the exercise following the steps described below.
+- `initial` is you starting point, the code skeleton within which you must work to complete the exercise following the steps described below..
 - `solution` contains the final code, after all steps are implemented.

-Start working with the code in the `initial` folder.
+Begin by working with the code in the `initial` folder.
 Take your time to familiarize yourself with the following pieces of code:
 - [./initial/MoneyTransferWorkflow.java](./initial/MoneyTransferWorkflow.java): Workflow interface
 - [./initial/AccountService.java](./initial/AccountService.java): Activity interface
 - [./initial/AccountServiceImpl.java](./initial/AccountServiceImpl.java): Activity implementation